 Temperate and tropical forests of the world are represented in the Forests area.
 Filtered sunlight through a dense tree canopy creates dappled shadows on the path as you enter Forests.
 Red pandas observe you from their tree limb perches while tiny little deer called muntjacs scamper underneath. [more ...]

-Across the way, you'll find an incredibly active bunch of Asian small-clawed otters being observed from above by white handed gibbons.
+Across the way, you'll find an incredibly energetic bunch of white handed gibbons.
 The Tiger Forest exhibit features the stunningly beautiful and predatory Amur tigers.
 Then Alaskan brown bears tumbling and frolicking nearby, and an aviary with an American bald eagle and some feathery friends.
 This rich ecosystem of Forests brings home the message in a powerful way that animals and the habitats are inextricably linked.

 The spectacular International Orangutan Center, the newest and most dynamic exhibit ever designed for the Indianapolis Zoo, is home to eight fascinating and endangered orangutans, offering them a special facility designed and built especially to meet their physical, social, and intellectual needs.

 The orangutan habitat is a dynamic, interactive exhibit that allows orangutans to engage in their natural behaviors, while challenging their curiosity and creativity.
 It accommodates the orangutans' arboreal lifestyle, stimulates and engages their remarkable intelligence, and supports their unique social structure.
 It also creates a visitor experience like no other.
 Zoo guests enjoy diverse viewing opportunities, ranging from intimate encounters at ground level to spectacular aerial rides above.